 You can set either 12 hour clock or 24 hour clock.

-In the following example I will show you how to set the time for 14:35 when using the 24 clock.
+In the following example I will show you how to set the time for 14:35 when using the 24 hour clock.
+Make sure that you have removed all packaging from your oven.